 In case the bowl sings when in the hands of the shopkeeper and not when in your hand, here is the trick to making it sing.

 Hold the bowl on top of the hollow of your palm and then move the stick around it.

 Singing bowls come in all possible sizes, I chose a mid-sized one during my last trip to Bhutan & Sikkim.

-Prayer wheel are Small cylindrical boxes attached to a holding stick and with a beaded thread hanging from it.
-Usually the cylinders are carved in metal.
-High end ones tend to have precious stones on them.
+A prayer wheel is Small cylindrical boxes attached to a holding stick and with a beaded thread hanging from it.
+Usually, the cylinders are carved in metal.
+High-end ones tend to have precious stones on them.
 What is more important is the prayer scrolls that are kept inside the cylinder.
 Just like prayer flags mentioned above, prayer wheels are supposed to send good energy into the air when the holder rotates the wheel.

 Just like you can see sadhus and priests with their rosaries, you can see Buddhist lamas with the prayer wheels.
 When it moves with a rhythm, it is a sight to watch.
 If you focus on it, it can take you to a meditative state.

 You can also get standing prayer wheels that can be a good curio for your souvenir collection.
 You can get them cheap, made in China or you can get them stone studded.

 You must have seen these two brass artifacts in most shops that sell metal craft across the country and not just in Sikkim.
 The combo is called Dorjee Bell and Thunderbolt.
 They represent the male and female energies and are usually placed together.
 Dorjee Bell represents feminine energy while thunderbolt represents the male energy.

 Then, there are of course Buddha statues that you can always pick.
 These are good and easy to maintain Sikkim Souvenirs.